-Ipswich Borough Assets Limited undertakes property management and property development activities and is wholly owned by Ipswich Borough Council.
+Ipswich Borough Assets (IBA) Limited undertakes property management and property development activities and is wholly owned by Ipswich Borough Council.
 The summarised group financial consolidated statements show how the financial position of the Council is affected by its interest in IBA.

-During 2017/18 Ipswich Borough Assets acquired three properties within Ipswich.
+During 2018/19 Ipswich Borough Assets acquired one property.

-Ipswich Borough Assets made a loss of £99k in 2017/18 (£495k loss in 2016/17).
+Ipswich Borough Assets made a profit of £12.663m in 2018/19 (£99k loss in 2017/18).
 Rental agreements are in place for all assets purchased to date.